Meggin/amphtml/builtins/amp-ad.md

-### <a name="amp-ad"></a> `amp-ad`
+## <a name="amp-ad"></a> `amp-ad`

-NOTE: The specification of `amp-ad` is likely to significantly evolve over time.
+**Note:** The specification of `amp-ad` is likely to significantly evolve over time.
 The current approach is designed to bootstrap the format to be able to show ads.

 A container to display an ad.

 Ads are loaded like all other resources in AMP documents, with a special custom element called `<amp-ad>`.
-No ad network provided JavaScript is allowed to run inside the AMP document.
-Instead the AMP runtime loads an iframe from a different origin (via iframe sandbox) as the AMP document and executes the ad network’s JS inside that iframe sandbox.
+No ad network is required, provided that JavaScript is allowed to run inside the AMP document.
+Instead, the AMP runtime loads an iframe from a different origin (via an iframe sandbox) as the AMP document, and executes the ad network’s JS inside that iframe sandbox.
 <!---
 Copyright 2015 The AMP HTML Authors.
 All Rights Reserved.